unckless/RobUnckless_Lab_Notebook/_posts/2020-09-18-WGBS-PMS-protocol.md

 - Centrifuge spin columns at 16,000rcf for **2 minutes**
 - Transfer spin columns to their new labeled 1.5mL tubes
 - Discard flow through and collection tubes
-- Add 8ul of warmed DNA Elution Buffer by dripping directly onto the filter of the spin columns
+- Add 8ul of warmed DNA Elution Buffer by dripping directly onto the filter of the spin columns [Video Link](https://www.youtube.com/watch?v=HTUPJwe1CIs&list=PLI8mZMNHcIVq9DFCOPksLhcch8UbJj4Pq&index=5)
 - Incubate columns at room temp for 5 minutes
 - Centrifuge the spin columns in tubes at 16,000 rcf for 30 seconds
 - Discard spin columns and keep 1.5mL tubes on ice